Ypertex/blog/content/articles/power-of-subtractive-thinking/index.md

 If the *result* is the same, is there any difference in the *process*?
 Aha!
 I think we're on to something:

 More success or more possibilities mean *adding something that doesn't exist* yet.
-Less failure or less possibilities on the other hand mean *removing something that's already there*.
+Less failure or less impossibilities on the other hand mean *removing something that's already there*.
 And that's the difference:

 **It's always easier and faster to destroy something existing than to create something new.
 Always.** Everyone who ever built relationships or sandcastles knows that.